jc1775/CS1XA3/Project01/README.md

 >> Which feature(s) would you like to execute?
 (Type 'help' for a list of commands, 'exit' to exit):
 'some command(s)'
 ```

+#### Unique Arguments:

+    help    -   Pulls up an interactive help menu with information on each feature
+    exit    -   Ends the script

 #### Reference:

 some code was taken from